 Singers want their problem solved now.

 A voice that feels tired... or isn't reliable.... that voice makes its owner feel worried.
 Always.

-Since I was learning about brain science (and still do...not because I have to, just cuz I like to) I started playing around with some ideas about changing the signals the brain was sending to the voice.
+Since I was learning about brain science (and still do... just cuz I like to) I started playing around with some ideas about changing the signals the brain was sending to the voice.